EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 `User Interface`, often referred to as a `UI`.
-This software environment will provide all the tools required to interact with the different middleware, as different sites can be using different Computing Element (CE), such as HTCondorCE and ARC-CE (CREAM is a legacy software stack that is now more officially supported).
+This software environment will provide all the tools required to interact with the different middleware, as different sites can be using different Computing Element (CE), such as HTCondorCE and ARC-CE (CREAM is a legacy software stack that is not officially supported).

 Different possibilities are available to access an UI: